zulfadlizainal/goran/README.md

 #### Contribution Guidelines

-1. Build only functions that could improve RF engineer workflows - don't create functions for non-existing problems.
+1. Build only to improve RF engineer workflows - don't create functions for non-existing problems.
-2. Write comprehensive comments for each functions - comments will be part of the official docs automatically.
+2. Write comprehensive comments for each functions - comments will be in official docs automatically.
-3. Include test files for each functions - test values should loop a range of desired and undesired inputs.
+3. Include test for each functions - test values should cover range of desired and undesired inputs.
 4. Include error control for undesired inputs - return value for error is flexible.

 #### Test